AdilAbubacker/rentezy_backend/README.md

 ### 🎪 10+ Independent Microservices

-Each service is a self-contained, independently horizontally scalabe unit with its own database, business logic, and scaling policy:
+Each service is a self-contained, independently horizontally scalable unit with its own database, business logic, and scaling policy:

 | Service / Component | Role | Description & Key Features |
 | --- | --- | --- |